-In the current competitive business environment, where organizations are invariably caught up in a race to grab the attention and interest of customers and converting them to concrete sales, Market Research Analysts have become an important and essential resource of many organizations.
-They play a key role in helping companies to understand the market and their target customers better.
-Gathering and analyzing relevant data, they provide vital information to their employers helping them make crucial decisions about the business.
+In today’s hypercompetitive business environment, where organizations are invariably caught up in a race to grab the attention and interest of customers and converting them to concrete sales, Market Research Analysts have become an important and essential resource for many organizations.
+Market Research Analysts play a key role in helping companies to understand the market and their target customers better.
+Gathering and analyzing relevant data, Market Research Analysts provide vital information to their employers helping them make crucial decisions about the business.
 The fact that they are employed in diverse industries is indicative of the growing importance of Market Research Analysts in today’s organizational set-up.

-While the need and the demand for Market Research Analysts has been growing over the years, U.S. employers hiring foreign national professionals for the position of Market Research Analysts pursuant to the H1B visa classification generally face an arduous task in establishing and proving that the proposed employment of the foreign national professional as a Market Research Analyst satisfies the requirements stipulated for the H1B.
-USCIS often denies H1B cases for certain occupations observing that they do not fall under the category of specialty occupation, and Market Research Analyst is one among such occupations.
+While the need for Market Research Analysts continues to grow, employers face ever-growing resistance from U.S. Citizenship & Immigration Services when trying to hire Market Research Analysts pursuant to the H-1B visa classification.
+Employers are faced with the arduous task in establishing and proving that the proposed employment as a Market Research Analyst satisfies the requirements stipulated for the H-1B.
+USCIS often denies H-1B petitions for Market Research Analysts citing that it is not a “specialty occupation”.

-The plaintiff/petitioner, a mortgage lender, filed an H1B visa petition with the USCIS to employ a foreign national beneficiary as a Market Research Analyst.
+The plaintiff/petitioner, a mortgage lender, filed an H-1B visa petition with USCIS to employ a foreign national beneficiary as a Market Research Analyst.
 USCIS requested additional evidence and the plaintiff responded to the same.
-Subsequently, the H1B petition was denied, and the plaintiff chose to seek a judicial review of the denial before the U.S. District Court instead of appealing to the USCIS Administrative Appeals Office in Washington, D.C.
+Subsequently, the H-1B petition was denied, and the plaintiff chose to seek a judicial review of the denial before the U.S. District Court instead of appealing to the USCIS Administrative Appeals Office in Washington, D.C.

-According to the court’s explanation, USCIS’s reason for denying the H1B petition was that the specific position Market Research Analyst as set forth in the petition was not truly a specialty occupation i.e. a baccalaureate or higher degree in a specific academic discipline was not necessary to be a Market Research Analyst.
-According to the decision, one of USCIS’s sole basis for denying the petition was that although the Department of Labor’s 2010-11 edition of the Occupational Outlook Handbook (OOH) recognized that a baccalaureate was generally the minimum educational requirement for entry into the professions that involved market and survey research, the OOH did not indicate any specific degree.
-USCIS argued that the absence of a specific specialty degree requirement for entry into the profession, by definition, meant that the plaintiff’s petition did not meet the standard for specialty occupation.
+USCIS’s main point of contention was that a Market Research Analyst was not a specialty occupation, i.e. a baccalaureate or higher degree in a specific academic discipline was not necessary to be a Market Research Analyst.
+One of USCIS’s sole basis for denying the petition in question was that although the Department of Labor’s 2010-11 edition of the Occupational Outlook Handbook (OOH) recognized that a baccalaureate was generally the minimum educational requirement for entry into the professions that involved market and survey research, the OOH did not indicate any specific degree.
+USCIS argued that the absence of one specific specialty degree requirement for entry into the profession, by definition, meant that the plaintiff’s petition did not meet the standard for specialty occupation.

 The court observed that the USCIS’s approach was far too narrow.
 The court rejected the notion that “specialized study” or field means one specific degree.
 It observed that “[t]he knowledge and not the title of the degree is what is important” and held that “[w]hat is required is an occupation that requires highly specialized knowledge and a prospective employee who has attained the credentialing indicating possession of that knowledge.”

-Contact VisaPro if you have any queries about the H1B visa or to receive assistance with your H1B filing strategies for next fiscal year.
-As April 1st is upon us, it is advisable that you contact us as soon as possible.
-Our experienced attorneys will be happy to assist you.
+Contact VisaPro if you have any queries about the H-1B visa, or to receive assistance with your H-1B filing strategies.
+VisaPro’s best immigration attorneys with near 100% success rates will be happy to assist you.